Kavita-Yadav1305/CPU_benchmarking-using-matrix-multiplication/README.md

 # CPU_benchmarking-using-matrix-multiplication
+###### Welcome!
+In this activity, we will explore the fascinating world of CPU benchmarking.
+Our goal is to measure and understand how the CPU execution time varies with the complexity of tasks.
+By the end of this activity, you will have a practical understanding of CPU benchmarking and its relevance to computer architecture.

 ##### -> Implemented a CPU benchmarking tool by measuring execution time of matrix multiplications for increasing matrix sizes.